gabesmith08/SE_319/hw1/README.md

-See HW 319 pdf for a description of implemented project
+See 319 HW1 pdf for a description of implemented project